Home>Health Hub>Mental Health>ADHD, Food, and Finding What Works: Eve’s Story

 This is where Field Doctor has really helped since I've started working here - I've tried a number of the meals and they're so easily done in the microwave or the oven, and they’re actually healthy!

 My ADHD also comes with some severe gastrointestinal issues, causing intolerances to lactose and gluten, along with mild reactions to onions and other irritants.
-This makes finding ready meals so hard (as so many in supermarkets are pasta-based with very few gluten free options).
+This makes finding healthy ready meals so hard (as so many in supermarkets are pasta-based with very few gluten free options).

 When Eating Feels Like a Challenge

 It's always hardest for me to eat in the morning, and then as I go through the day I don't feel hungry (or even think of food that much).
-When I take my ADHD stimulant medication this is even worse, as that is notorious for killing your appetite for 8–12 hours.
+When I take my ADHD stimulant medication, this is even worse, as that is notorious for killing your appetite for 8–12 hours.

 This often leads to lower energy levels in the afternoon and sometimes a full crash towards the evening, leading me to try and grab something that's quick and easy, and not always caring about how good for me it is.

-Having some of the Field Doctor meals at hand has been really helpful, as I know the low FODMAP range is good for me and won't aggravate any of my intolerances or gut issues.
+Having some of the Field Doctor ready meals at hand has been really helpful, as I know the low FODMAP range is good for me and won't aggravate any of my intolerances or gut issues.
 It takes away the pressure of having to prepare a meal, saves me money I would otherwise be spending on expensive takeaways, and removes an element of the decision paralysis that often goes hand in hand with ADHD.

 Nutrition, Energy, and Wellbeing

-When you have ADHD, not getting proper nutrition can impact you greatly - for me it makes me far more distractible and makes it harder to carry out day-to-day tasks.
+When you have ADHD, not getting proper nutrition can impact you greatly - for me, it makes me far more distractible and makes it harder to carry out day-to-day tasks.
 It can also increase my anxiety and brain fog.

 Often, I’m only reminded to hydrate when I eat a meal, so not eating regularly also means I can end up dehydrated - it’s all connected!